sematic-ai/sematic/docs/advanced-features.md

 ## Re-running Executions

-There are cases when you would want to duplicate an existing pipeline [Resolution](glossary.md#resolution), only to re-execute one or two [Run](glossary.md#run).
+There are cases when you would want to duplicate an existing pipeline [Pipeline Run](glossary.md#pipeline-run), only to re-execute one or two [Run](glossary.md#run).
 For example, you might have experienced an external resource outage that caused the pipeline to fail mid-execution, and you just want to be able to pick up the execution from where it failed.
 Or you might have an expensive pipeline that failed with a corner case bug, and after patching it, not have to re-execute the entire pipeline.

-In these cases, you can just reuse an original Resolution, while only invalidating a specific Run.
+In these cases, you can just reuse an original Pipeline Run, while only invalidating a specific Run.

 For cloud executions that don't require code changes, such as in the outage